panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 Looking at this demo, you don't even have to read the description.
 It's spot-on.

-## 6. Continuously communicate
+## 6. Try building a community

-A good part of managing the open source project is dealing with people using it.
-It consists of communicating with users of your project, implement new features, fix bugs.
+A good part of managing the open source project is dealing with people: communicate with users of your project, implement new features, fix bugs.

-While it might seem secondary at first, communicating is a complex task.
-You should strive to respond to issues and review pull requests.
+While it might seem secondary at first, communication is a complex task.
+Responding to issues and reviewing pull requests can take more time than expected.

 Sometimes you will deal with frustrated users, and you have to find the will to communicate politely with everyone.

-Open source is a non-paid long-term commitment.
+Often you have to say "No" to certain requests or reject pull requests.
+Always try to explain politely your decisions and gratify contributor for spending his time.

+The goal is to attract new contributors to your project that will eventually help you fixing bugs or even implement new features.

+### Key takeaway

+> A successful open source project is built on *efficient communication* and *active community*

+## 7. Let the world know

+Everything's ready.
+Your project reached version 1.0, has a great README.md and documentation.

+Now it's time to promote your open source project: let the world know about it.

+Share your repository on sites like [reddit.com](https://www.reddit.com/) (into one or more corresponding subreddits), [news.ycombinator.com](https://news.ycombinator.com/), [echojs](http://www.echojs.com/), Twitter, and alike.
+With a bit of luck, your project could have a good start in popularity.

+There are 2 nuances to be aware of.

+First, resist the urge to publish a project that is not completed.
+Polish everything. *You never get a second chance to make a good first impression.*

+Second, sharing on sites like Reddit might lead to some ego-killer or harsh comments about your work.
+Don't let these comments demotivate you in any way.
+It's easy to criticize, but it's hard to create.

+Accept constructive criticism, and simply skip the trash comments.

-## 7. Conclusion
+## 8. Conclusion

 A successful open source project requires a lot of time and commitment.